Building from source on Unix-based operating systems#

 • --prefix=/your/custom/path to specify a custom installation path for CHarm (default is --prefix=/usr/local).

-• LDFLAGS=-L/your/path/to/FFTW/lib to specify a custom path to your FFTW libs (empty by default, that is, default is to assume that FFTW is accessible to the compiler).
+• LDFLAGS to specify a custom path to your FFTW (and optionally MPI) libs, e.g., LDFLAGS="-L/your/path/to/FFTW/lib -L/your/another/path/to/MPI/lib" (empty by default, that is, default is to assume that these libraries are accessible to the compiler).

-You only need to specify the path to the FFTW library; the lib files themselves are linked automatically.
+You only need to specify the path; the lib files themselves are linked automatically.

 • --disable-shared to not compile CHarm as a shared library.